BrianSlick/BTICoreDataKit/BTICoreDataKitDemoProject/Pods/BTIKit/README.md

 Personal: [@BrianSlick](http://twitter.com/BrianSlick) | [Clinging To Ideas](http://clingingtoideas.blogspot.com)
 Business: [@BriTerIdeas](http://twitter.com/BriTerIdeas) | [briterideas.com](http://briterideas.com)

+Newest version is: v1.4

 ### What is BTIKit?

-**A collection of classes and categories intended to take some pain out of common activites.**
+**A collection of classes and categories intended to take some pain out of common activities.**

 - A set of view controllers that encourage consistent behaviors, and handle what would otherwise be boilerplate code.
-- A set of models that are used to support table views.
+- A set of models that are used to support table and collection views.
 - A miscellaneous set of categories to handle a variety of tasks.